-Software-as-a-service (SaaS) platforms like Shopify, Xero, and Jobber built their businesses around solving a customer pain point—like starting an online store, managing finances, or scheduling home services—and charging a monthly fee to access that service.
-As these platforms grow, and often at their investors’ insistence, many start exploring how to offer more services they can monetize.
-Today, platforms are diversifying their revenue streams by monetizing payment features and generating new lines of business.
+Software-as-a-service (SaaS) platforms such as Shopify, Xero and Jobber built their businesses around solving a customer pain point – such as starting an online store, managing finances or scheduling home services – and charging a monthly fee to access that service.
+As these platforms grow, and often at their investors' insistence, many start exploring how to offer more services they can monetise.
+Today, platforms are diversifying their revenue streams by monetising payment features and generating new lines of business.

-This guide covers the basics of payment monetization for platforms, from how to monetize payments for the first time to how to charge for other features and services.
-You’ll learn best practices for monetizing payments, different ways to experiment with pricing, and how Stripe can help.
+This guide covers the basics of payment monetisation for platforms, from how to monetise payments for the first time to how to charge for other features and services.
+You'll learn best practices for monetising payments, different ways to experiment with pricing and how Stripe can help.

-If you’re looking to monetize payments for the first time, charging for payments and payment-related features is a good place to start.
-This approach gives you more control and flexibility over the cost structure, and allows you to experiment with different pricing and packages.
+If you're looking to monetise payments for the first time, charging for payments and payment-related features is a good place to start.
+This approach gives you more control and flexibility over the cost structure and allows you to experiment with different pricing and packages.

 Here are five primary ways to charge customers for payments and payment-related features:

-- Charge customers a fee to access payments: Bundle payments with other premium features and create a higher priced plan.
-For example, Squarespace offers four plans: Personal, Business, Commerce (Basic), and Commerce (Advanced).
-The Personal plan is the cheapest, but doesn’t offer any payment features.
-The other three plans are more expensive, but allow customers to process payments.
+1. Charge customers a fee to access payments: Bundle payments with other premium features and create a higher priced plan.
+For example, Squarespace offers four plans: Personal, Business, Commerce (Basic) and Commerce (Advanced).
+The Personal plan is the cheapest but doesn't offer any payment features.
+The other three plans are more expensive but allow customers to process payments.

 For example, if customers pay for a more expensive payment plan, the transaction fee is lower.

-- Add fees for advanced payment features: Focus on differentiating your payments offering to create a better user experience.
-You could offer premium features, like offering chargeback protection or giving customers the opportunity to get paid out faster, like StyleSeat.
+3. Add fees for advanced payment features: Focus on differentiating your payments, offering to create a better user experience.
+You could offer premium features, like chargeback protection or giving customers the opportunity to get paid out faster, such as StyleSeat offers.
 StyleSeat helps beauty professionals grow their business with tools that help them get exposure to new clients and make more money.
-Customers can choose to get their money instantly deposited into their bank account or debit card for a flat $0.50, rather than waiting one to two business days.
+Customers can choose to have their money instantly deposited into their bank account or debit card for a flat USD 0.50, rather than waiting one to two working days.

-- Charge for advanced, customized reporting: Use data from your payments provider in creative ways to make your own platform more valuable to your customers.
+5. Charge for advanced, customised reporting: Use data from your payments provider in creative ways to make your own platform more valuable to your customers.
 For example, Shopify offers a tool that allows its customers to build custom reports in its highest-tiered plan.

-Regardless of how you choose to monetize payments, make sure to charge enough to make an impact on your bottom line while staying competitive.
-Your fees should account for both the added value you’re providing to customers and any additional transaction costs you may incur.
-Some factors to consider include what your competitors’ pricing models look like and how their feature sets differ.
+Regardless of how you choose to monetise payments, make sure you charge enough to make an impact on your bottom line while staying competitive.
+Your fees should account for both the added value you're providing to customers and any additional transaction costs you may incur.
+Some factors to consider include what your competitors' pricing models look like and how their feature sets differ.

-You can also consider customizing your payments monetization strategy based on your customer segments.
+You can also consider customising your payments monetisation strategy based on your customer segments.
 For example:

 - For smaller customers who haven't started selling online yet, you could consider offering a free trial of your e-commerce package (e.g. waiving monthly fees for three months) to get them started.

 - For larger, strategic customers, you may want to offer discounts or promotions as a way to close more deals.
-Or, you could consider bundling payments pricing with value-added features like fraud protection.
+Or, you could consider bundling payments pricing with value-added features such as fraud protection.

 - For customers who have physical locations or sell in-person, you may want to promote your online and offline payments solution by running promotions on the payment devices (e.g. buy one device, get the second free).

-Once you find a successful pricing model for payments, you can experiment with other monetization opportunities.
-As you’re exploring additional payment-related features or services to offer, make sure to focus on where you can add the most value to your customers.
-For example, if you know your customers are interested in expanding globally, you can help them improve their checkout experience by offering localized payment methods and automatic currency conversion at checkout.
+Once you find a successful pricing model for payments, you can experiment with other monetisation opportunities.
+As you're exploring additional payment-related features or services to offer, make sure that you focus on where you can add the most value to your customers.
+For example, if you know your customers are interested in expanding globally, you can help them improve their checkout experience by offering localised payment methods and automatic currency conversion at checkout.

-Here is an overview of three monetization opportunities:
+Here is an overview of three monetisation opportunities:

 How Stripe can help

-Platforms of all sizes—from new startups to public companies like Shopify—use Stripe Connect to accept money, pay out to third parties, and monetize payments.
-You can quickly launch a payments service, collect a portion of each transaction, and customize payments pricing for your customers.
-You can also monetize a variety of products, such as invoicing, subscription billing, or in-person payments—all from one unified integration.
-Monetizing these services allows you to process more total volume on your platform, generating more revenue and making your offering more compelling for your customers.
+Platforms of all sizes – from new startups to public companies like Shopify – use Stripe Connect to accept money, pay out to third parties, and monetise payments.
+You can quickly launch a payments service, collect a portion of each transaction and customise payments pricing for your customers.
+You can also monetise a variety of products, such as invoicing, subscription billing or in-person payments – all from one unified integration.
+Monetising these services allows you to process more total volume on your platform, generating more revenue and making your offering more compelling for your customers.

-Stripe Connect lets you monetize and offer the following features to your customers:
+Stripe Connect lets you monetise and offer the following features to your customers:

 - Online payments: Enable your customers to accept payments in minutes.
-They can build a checkout experience tailored to their business needs, protect their payments from fraud, and localize their payments experience to increase conversion abroad.
+They can build a checkout experience tailored to their business needs, protect their payments from fraud and localise their payments experience to increase conversion abroad.

 - Point-of-sale payments: Help your customers expand into the physical world by enabling their own in-person checkout.
 Stripe Terminal allows them to manage their online and offline sales in one place with a single integration, simplifying reporting and reconciliation.

-- Payments cards: Create, distribute, and customize virtual and physical credit cards for your customers with Stripe Issuing.
-You can design branded cards, set dynamic spending controls, and enable your customers to fund the cards with their own bank accounts.
+- Payments cards: Create, distribute and customise virtual and physical credit cards for your customers with Stripe Issuing.
+You can design branded cards, set dynamic spending controls and enable your customers to fund the cards with their own bank accounts.

-- Reporting and analytics: From out of the box summaries to customizable reports, Stripe Sigma offers a range of reporting options that you can integrate into your own platform.
+- Reporting and analytics: From out-of-the-box summaries to customisable reports, Stripe Sigma offers a range of reporting options that you can integrate into your own platform.
 You can pull data from the Stripe API and add it directly into your own reporting features, or point customers to the Stripe Dashboard for payments-specific data.